 This particular Paleo Plantain Waffle recipe is my husband’s all-time favorite.
 He loves these waffles above all else, because he likes the fact that only plantains sweeten them (there’s no honey, dates or any other natural sweetener in the recipe), that they have a soft and fluffy consistency, that you can eat them by themselves because of how moist they are (although he does add some fruit, marmalade or maple syrup here and there), and that it’s a guilt free treat (considering how “clean” it is compared to other comforting breakfast foods).

 I love them too, and I love them extra hard because I get to use two of my favorite ingredients: Apple Cider Vinegar and Plantains.

 You guys just read above how much I love Apple Cider Vinegar, and well, plantains…they remind me of home and family.
 When I was growing up, we had plantains in some way, shape or form almost every day.
 These grow like weeds in the Ecuadorian coast, so it is a highly consumed ingredient throughout the country.
 Everyone loves them down there, and I am no exception to this!
 Growing up, we used to eat them as empanadas, soups, chips, patacones (also known as tostones), cakes, side dishes…I mean, you name it!

 I hope you love this recipe and enjoy it as much as our family does!
 Oh, and when you make these waffles, think of Ecuador and pretend you’re taking a little culinary tour down where I grew up.

-- In a small bowl, beat egg whites with baking powder until they start to foam.
-Fold half of the egg whites into the waffle batter, and then fold in the other half.
+- In a separate bowl, beat egg whites with baking powder until they start to foam.
+Fold half of the egg whites into the waffle batter until incorporated, and then fold in the other half.

 − Waffle maker